DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-08-14-reconfirming-a-deferred-offer-iteration.md

 This is the most common scenario and is easiest to deal with.

-When the user clicks the reconfirm button they jump straight to the check answers screen.
+When the user clicks the ‘Review offer’ button they jump straight to the check answers screen.

 {{ appFigure({
   image: {